All Souls Procession All Souls Procession

 DO

 Respect the neighborhoods that are hosting us.
 Do not cut through yards or businesses.
 Pick up your trash.
 Be good neighbors.
+Don’t park vehicles that block driveways or exits.

 DO